Challenging a rent increase

 If the tribunal decides your rent increase is fair, they'll tell you how much your rent should be.
 You'll have to pay that amount.
 If they decide it isn't fair, your rent won't be increased.

 You'll need to print and fill in form Rents1 at GOV.UK.
-Make sure you read the notes before you fill in the form.
+Before you fill in the form, make sure you read the notes on GOV.UK.

 You'll need to give details about the property you're renting, including: